ridhwandll/ridhwandll.github.io/RidSite/content/posts/Expectation.md

 <br>

 Time passed so fast that I didn't realize that I am a grown up boy now, people are expecting something from me and here I am writing this shit.
 Maybe I will income a lot when I get into reputed Uni, but for now I really don't care, shouldn't care.
 The pressure of expection is real bad, really bad.
-I costed me my dream college and I learnt a good lesson from it.
+It costed me my dream college and I learnt a good lesson from it.
 People starts panic when there are expectations on them, experienced that.
 My mother shows outside that she never expects something from me but, hell, I read minds.
 She wants.
 <br>